codesocail/cs_api_spec/README.md

     Creates a new task.
     The "id" parameter specifies the product id retrieved from the /api/v1/products GET route.
     The "quantity" parameter indicates number of desired actions to run on this task (e.g. number of likes to deliver).
-    Provide a single destination by including a "destination" parameter (e.g. valid instagram media URL) or provide a number of destinations by including a "destinations" array.
-If both are provided "destination" will take take precedence.
+    Create a single destination task by passing a "destination" string paramter  (e.g. valid instagram media URL) or a batch task by providing multiople destinations in a json array.

     Depending on provided parameters (single or multiple destinations) the response will either come back with a "status": "ok" response and contain the total charge (price per action * product price) or contain a "valid_destinations" array and a total charge of